-Introduction of the National Culturally and Linguistically Appropriate Services Standards (NCLAS Standards) and their adaption for healthcare and educational systems is the focus of this 2-hour webinar.
+Introduction of the National Culturally and Linguistically Appropriate Standards (NCLAS) and their adaption for healthcare and educational systems is the focus of this 2-hour webinar.
+Click here to register!

 ABOUT THIS EVENT